strangewarp/Extrovert/README.txt

 -- Sequences can contain notes from multiple MIDI channels, or even overlapping note-ons for the same channel and pitch.
 Extrovert's sustain-tracking system is pretty robust.
 -- If a MIDI track's length (e.g. the position of its end-track command) isn't a multiple of the Monome-grid's X-width, odd behavior might occur.

-Here's a short overview of the controls, as plotted out on an 8x8 Monome or Monome-compatible grid-controller:
+Here's a short overview of the controls:

+SLICE MODE:
 1 1 1 1 1 1 1 1
 2 2 2 2 2 2 2 2
 3 3 3 3 3 3 3 3